MarkMYoung/ArrayAccumulate/README.md

 Backwards-compatible replacements of `Array.prototype.reduce` and `Array.prototype.reduceRight` that treat its second parameter like `every`, `filter`, `find`, `findIndex`, `forEach`, `map`, and `some`.

 # Short Story Long
 `Array.prototype.reduce` and `Array.prototype.map` are unique functions in that they can return something other than what was in the array.
 However, `reduce` makes a very annoying assumption--if the second parameter is not specified, the first call to your callback will start at index 1 with the acuumlated value already set to the first item in the array.
-This behavior might be fine for inline functions, but not reusable code because there is no way to know:
+This behavior might be fine for inline functions, but not reusable code because there is:
- 1. whether processing started at 0 or 1 (or k-1 or k-2),
+ 1. no way to know whether processing started at 0 or 1 (or k-1 or k-2),
- 2. for sure whether a second parameter was provided, or
+ 2. no way to know for sure whether a second parameter was provided, or
- 3. what the second parameter was once beyond the first iteration.
+ 3. no way to know what the second parameter was once beyond the first iteration.

 Because of this assumption, if `reduce` is called on an empty array without a second parameter, an exception is thrown.
 On the other hand, if `reduce` is called on an empty array with a second parameter, the second parameter is immediately returned as the result without consulting the callback how to "reduce" an empty array.
 So, `accumulate` is `reduce`, but:
- 1. it returns `undefined` when used on an empty array without a second parameter,
+ 1. it returns `undefined` when used on an empty array without a second parameter (instead of throwing an exception),
  2. iteration always starts on index 0 (or k-1), and
  3. the second parameter is always available as `this`.